strukturag/nextcloud-spreed-signaling/docker/README.md

 - `JANUS_URL`: Url to Janus server.
 - `MAX_STREAM_BITRATE`: Optional maximum bitrate for audio/video streams.
 - `MAX_SCREEN_BITRATE`: Optional maximum bitrate for screensharing streams.
+- `STATS_IPS`: Comma-separated list of IP addresses that are allowed to access the stats endpoint.
+- `TRUSTED_PROXIES`: Comma-separated list of IPs / networks that are trusted proxies.
 - `ETCD_ENDPOINTS`: Static list of etcd endpoints (if etcd should be used).
 - `ETCD_DISCOVERY_SRV`: Alternative domain to use for DNS SRV configuration of etcd endpoints (if etcd should be used).
 - `ETCD_DISCOVERY_SERVICE`: Optional service name for DNS SRV configuration of etcd..